ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 **[Aquitania](https://www.casadellibro.com/libro-aquitania-premio-planeta-2020/9788408235514/11824402)** (España)
 [Review](https://substack.com/@joshuaderrick/p-187635433).
 Sensationalist historical fiction that felt very modern.
 Do not recommend.
 Counted for my province challenge for Álava.

-Audiobook Available
+Audiobook available.

 ### Non-fiction

 **[No te arrepientas](https://www.buscalibre.us/libro-no-te-arrepientas/9788413845012/p/54482555)** (España) I haven’t reviewed this in depth, but I thought it was a little too preachy and perhaps too biased.
 However, nice counterpoint to the standard anti-colonization narratives.
 A little discussion [in my 600-hour update](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-600-hour-update-72a8980acfc3).

-Audiobook available
+Audiobook available.

 **[Una historia de España](https://bookshop.org/a/120094/9788420438177)** (España) I haven’t reviewed this in depth, but I don’t like Perez-Reverte’s writing style and I found the jokes to fly completely over my head.
 I discuss more in this [blog post](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-600-hour-update-72a8980acfc3).

-Audiobook available
+Audiobook available.

 **[La gran aventura del reino de Asturias](https://www.thriftbooks.com/w/gran-aventura-del-reino-de-asturias_jos-javier-esparza/21046351/?resultid=773dc997-4beb-44e0-bd88-36cef55c7b81#edition=60167924&idiq=83673196)** (España)
 I haven’t reviewed this in depth, but this book was too filled with names and dates.
 I discuss more in [my 700-hour update](https://medium.com/language-hub/refold-approach-to-language-learning-spanish-700-hour-update-eab1867eb69b).